What do we want to know about others?

 What we want to know about other people depends on the other person's age.

-Billet, M. I., Hohm, I., Dunn, R. M.*, Hofer, M. K., Sidloski, B., & Schaller, M. (under review).
+Billet, M. I., Hohm, I., Dunn, R. M.*, Hofer, M. K., Sidloski, B., & Schaller, M. (in press).
 What Do people want to know about another person?
 The answer differs depending on whether that person is an adult or a child.
+PLOS one.
 Preprint available: osf.io/preprints/psyarxiv/p3xf6

 What we want to know about other people depends on the situation.